 Hi and welcome, I'm Fatima!

-Thanks for being here.
+Thank you for being here.
 I hope you find something in my work that resonates with you!

 This is a personal logo I designed as a reflection of my cultural and religious identity.